 Certain critical functions must be maintained in the event of severe inclement weather, disaster, or other emergency.
 These critical functions include providing basic services for the students living on campus.
 When the University is officially closed as provided under this policy, essential personnel whose duties include performing these critical functions must report to work.

 Essential Personnel

-For the purposes of this policy, essential personnel typically reside within the LU Police Department, Maintenance, Grounds, and Custodial staff, snow removal personnel, and others as designated by the department head/dean or their designee who may be needed to perform essential or critical functions.
+For the purposes of this policy, essential personnel are defined as LU Police, Maintenance and Grounds staff, snow removal personnel, and others as designated by the President or his designee.

 Non-Essential Personnel